huggingface/Google-Cloud-Containers/examples/cloud-run/tgi-deployment/README.md

   ```

 > [!WARNING]
-> The access token is short-lived and will expire, typically after 1 hour; if you want to extend the lifetime of the token you can do so via the `--lifetime` argument within the same command, up until 12 hours (value needs to be specified in seconds).
+> The access token is short-lived and will expire, by default after 1 hour.
+If you want to extend the token lifetime beyond the default, you must create and organization policy and use the `--lifetime` argument when createing the token.
+Refer to (Access token lifetime)[[https://cloud.google.com/resource-manager/docs/organization-policy/restricting-service-accounts#extend_oauth_ttl]] to learn more.
 Otherwise, you can also generate a new token by running the same command again.

 Now you can already dive into the different alternatives for sending the requests to the deployed Cloud Run Service using the `SERVICE_URL` AND `ACCESS_TOKEN` as described above.